Past Projects and Accomplishments

 - Bell Box Program - Borrow a bell to support Trail Etiquette.

 - Trail Crew Leader Training - Each year SMDBA holds classroom and training sessions to teach best practices in sustainable trail building and maintenance.
+Two 2 day trainings held during the 2019-20 season with over 25 participants.

 - Youth and education program partnership with San Diego Sprockids